Overview

 companies with what we view as poor track records by screening potential investments considering

-five pillars we believe are important: race and gender, economic inequality, human rights, corporate
+six pillars we believe are important: racial equity, gender equity, economic inequality, human rights,

-inequity in nondiscrimination policies, the human right to water, environmental impact, and other social
+nondiscrimination policies, the human right to water, environmental impact, and other social and

-and environmental concerns.
-Our Social Change and Activism Annual Report is available upon
+environmental concerns.
+Our Social Change and Activism Annual Report is available upon request.

 For information regarding the risks associated with socially responsible investing, please see the